Updated – October 2023

 The Hero 12 still has a slightly sluggish touch screen, and has the same tendency to overheat, particularly when video is left on for a long time, without any airflow around the camera to help cool it.

-The camera retains the hydrophobic coating on the lens, that appears to work well at keeping water drops from clinging to it.
+The new Hero13 camera retains the hydrophobic coating on the lens, that appears to work well at keeping water drops from clinging to it.
 So when you pop your camera out of the water to take a picture above the water, you should have less water drops on your screen.
+And the lens cover is replaceable if you scratch it.

 Important GoPro for Snorkeling Features by Model